onionj/pybotnet/docs/tutorial_user_guide/add_custom_script.md

     """`/echo <number> <world>`"""

     command, err = simple_serializer(context.command, [int, str]) # (2)
-    if err: # (3)
+    if err:
-        raise UserException(err) # (4)
+        raise UserException(err) # (3)

-    # (5)
+    # (4)
     number = command[0]
     world = command[1]

     for _ in range(number):
         print(world)
-    # (6)
+    # (5)

 botnet.run()
 ```

-1. import simple_serializer from pybotnet
+1. Import simple_serializer from pybotnet
-2. we send user command and excepted types to simple_serializer
+2. PyBotNet sends user command with excepted types to simple_serializer
-3. if err not `None`
-4. send detail from bad value and script data to admin
+3. Send error details user
-5. this data returned from simple_serializer, and have new data types..
+4. This is the data returned from simple_serializer, and it has new data types.
-6. as you see we don't return anything, (by default python return`None`) so this script don't have response for admin
+5. This script dosen't return anything, (by default python returns `None`) so it won't send back any responses to the user